studywysc/studywysc.github.io/upstream/_about/legal/privacy.md

 ### Your Rights With Respect to Your Information

 You may have heard about the General Data Protection Regulation (“GDPR”) in Europe.
 GDPR gives people under its protection certain rights with respect to their personal information collected by us on the Site.
 Most GDPR rights may be exercised through Wysc Discord.
-If you have questions about exercising these rights or need assistance, please contact us at [wyscofficial@icloud.com](mailto:wyscofficial@icloud.com).
-We reserve the right to limit the number of times you may exercise your rights should the requests become burdensome and/or laborious in nature to satisfy.
+If you have questions about exercising these rights or need assistance, please contact us at [wyscofficial@icloud.com](../org/contact).
+We reserve the right to batch-process your requests to exercise your rights should they become burdensome and/or laborious in nature to satisfy.

 ### Processors we use

 As part of the services we provide, we may use certain third party processors to process some or all of your personal information.
 For identification of processors, please see our [Credits page](credits).
 Our Credits page is a work in progress and may be missing some processors.
-[Contact us](contact) if you notice us using a processor that isn't listed here!
+[Contact us](../org/contact) if you notice us using a processor that isn't listed here!

 ### Law enforcement